Pure Asymmetric Quantum MDS Codes from CSS Construction: A Complete Characterization: Preliminaries

 Furthermore, any CSS $[[n,k,d_{z}/d_{x}]]_{q}$-AQC satisfies the following bound~\cite[Lem.
 3.3]{SRK09},

 This bound is conjectured to hold for all AQCs.
 A quantum code is said to be \textit{asymmetric quantum MDS (AQMDS)} if it attains the equality in (\ref{eq:QSB}).

 For our construction, the following result holds. \begin{lemma}[{\cite[Cor.
-2.5]{WFLX09}}] A pure CSS AQC is AQMDS if and only if both $C_{1}^{\perp}$ and $C_{2}$ in Theorem~\ref{thm:main} are (classical) MDS codes. \end{lemma} This means that constructing a pure $q$-ary CSS AQMDS code of a specific set of parameters is equivalent to finding a suitable corresponding nested pair of classical ${\F}_{q}$-linear MDS codes.
+2.5]{WFLX09}}] A pure CSS AQC is an asymmetric quantum MDS code if and only if both $C_{1}$ and $C_{2}$ in Theorem~\ref{thm:main} are (classical) MDS codes. \end{lemma} This means that constructing a pure $q$-ary CSS AQMDS code of a specific set of parameters is equivalent to finding a suitable corresponding nested pair of classical ${\F}_{q}$-linear MDS codes.

 Following Lemma~\ref{lem:AQMDS}, a CSS AQMDS code is said to be \emph{trivial} if both $C_{1}$ and $C_{2}$ are trivial MDS codes.

 From Lemma~\ref{lem:AQMDS} and the MDS Conjecture, the following necessary condition for the existence of a nontrivial pure CSS AQMDS code is immediate.